streamlit/docs/content/kb/tutorials/databases/snowflake.md

 This tutorial assumes a local Streamlit app, however you can also connect to Snowflake from apps hosted in Community Cloud.
 The main additional steps are:

-- [Include information about dependencies](/streamlit-community-cloud/deploy-your-app/app-dependencies) using a `requirements.txt` file with `snowflake-connector-python` and any other dependencies.
+- [Include information about dependencies](/streamlit-community-cloud/deploy-your-app/app-dependencies) using a `requirements.txt` file with `snowflake-snowpark-python` and any other dependencies.
 - [Add your secrets](/streamlit-community-cloud/deploy-your-app/secrets-management#deploy-an-app-and-set-up-secrets) to your Community Cloud app.